 - What are the regulations in your community?
 Many towns have ordinances against backyard flocks.
 Be sure to call your zoning office to find out what the rules are for your community.
-Also the web site www.municode.com has a searchable database of city codes.
-Many communities allow chickens but may have restrictions such as minimum yard sizes and no roosters.
+In addition, the website Municode has a searchable database of city codes.
+Many communities allow chickens but may have restrictions, such as minimum yard sizes and no roosters.

 - Do you have a safe place for your chickens?
-It is important to have a fenced in yard to prevent dogs and cats from coming into your yard and killing your chickens.
-It is also important to have a place for them to be safe during the night; a small coop with roosts is ideal.
+It is important to have a fenced yard to prevent dogs and cats from coming into your yard and killing your chickens.
+It is also important to have a place for them to be safe during the night—a small coop with roosts is ideal.

 - Do you have the resources to care for your flock?
 Chicken feed is expensive.
 It is also important to have a person that is able to look in on your flock and feed and water them regularly.

 Raising flocks in the city is becoming increasingly popular.
 You get fresh eggs, you’re more self-sufficient, and you get a small taste of country living.
 Other reasons for keeping chickens in your backyard include pest control and fertilizer for your garden, a use for your otherwise wasted kitchen scraps, and educational components for kids and even adults to learn about where food comes from.

 For more information on raising a flock in the city, see the Poultry section of ATTRA’s website.

 There are several breeds of chicken that are recommended for egg laying and some for both egg laying and meat production.Here are brief descriptions of the breeds we are currently raising on our farm (source: McMurray Hatchery):